HL7/uv-dx-pq/input/pagecontent/use_cases.md

 The sponsor creates a final study report by creating a DiagnosticReport resource to capture their conclusions and any other necessary details.

-This complete stability study can be bundled and transformed into an output format that is acceptable to any given regulator; e.g., XML, JSON, PDF or Word.
+If needed, this complete stability study can be bundled and transformed into an output format that is acceptable to any given national regulator responsible for the authorization of medicinal products; e.g., XML, JSON, PDF or Word.

 ### Stability Update (18 to 24 months)
 A sponsor plans to submit a request to a health authority to update the shelf life for their medicinal product from 18 months at 5 °C to 24 months at 5 °C, with supporting stability data to provide rationale for the change.
 Using a FHIR-based exchange mechanism, the sponsor takes the following approach: